Rhea (mythology): Olympian era

 Following Zeus's ascension, Rhea withdrew from spotlight as she was no longer queen of gods, but remained an ally of her children and their families.

 In some traditions, Rhea disapproved of her children Hera and Zeus getting married, so the two had to elope in order to be together.
-Rhea was present in the birth of her grandson Apollo, along with many other goddesses, the most notable exceptions being Hera and Eileithyia, the goddess of childbirth, whose absence left Leto in terrible agony.
+Rhea was present at the birth of her grandson Apollo, along with many other goddesses, the most notable exceptions being Hera and Eileithyia, the goddess of childbirth, whose absence left Leto in terrible agony.
 Rhea was said to be a goddess who eased childbirth for women.

 After Demeter reunited with her daughter Persephone, Zeus sent Rhea to persuade Demeter to return to Olympus and rejoin the gods.

 Rhea raised another one of her grandsons, Dionysus, after the fiery death of his mother, the mortal princess Semele.
 Later on she went on to heal Dionysus's raging madness, which had been inflicted on him by the jealous Hera, causing him to wander around aimlessly for some time.
 Rhea gave Dionysus the amethyst, which was thought to prevent drunkenness.
 Rhea sometimes joined Dionysus and his Maenads in their frenzy dances.

 According to Bacchylides, it was Rhea herself who restored Pelops to life after his father Tantalus cut him down.

-Rhea and Aphrodite rescued Creusa, the wife of Aphrodite's son Aeneas, from the slavery the Greeks would have subjected her to after the fall of Troy.
+Alongside Aphrodite, the Mother of the Gods (Rhea or Cybele) rescued Creusa during the fall of Troy.
+She was the wife of Aphrodite's son, Aeneas, and would have been enslaved by the Greeks if not for their intervention.
 As for Aeneas, when he landed in Italy, a local warlord named Turnus set his pine-framed vessels ablaze.
 Rhea (or Cybele), remembering that those hulls had been crafted from trees felled on her holy mountains, transformed the vessels into sea nymphs.

-After Melanion won the hand of Atalanta in marriage thanks to the help he received from Aphrodite, he neglected to thank her.
+After Hippomenes won the hand of Atalanta in marriage thanks to the help he received from Aphrodite, he neglected to thank her.
 Thus the goddess inflicted them with great passion for each other when they were near a temple of Rhea.
 The two then proceeded to have sex inside the temple.
 In anger, Rhea turned them into lions.

 At some point, a mortal man named Sangas offended the goddess, and she turned him into a river that bore his name; Sangarius (now Sakarya River) in Asia Minor.
 In a similar manner a Phrygian man named Pyrrhus tried to rape her, but the goddess changed him into stone for his hubris.

 In one Orphic myth, Zeus was filled with desire for his mother and pursued her, only for Rhea to refuse him and change into a serpent to flee.
 Zeus also turned himself into a serpent and raped her.
 The child born from that union was their daughter Persephone, and afterwards Rhea became Demeter.
 The child, Persephone, was born so deformed that Rhea ran away from her frightened, and did not breastfeed her daughter.